makeplans/makeplans-api/readme.md

 `POST /resources/{resource_id}/exception_dates/{exception_date}` will create a new or update an existing exception date `{exception_date}` for resource `{resource_id}`.
 You can also use `PUT`, both methods works the same way regardless if it is a new entry or an update to an existing one.

+### Add new or update multiple exception dates

+`POST /resources/{resource_id}/exception_dates/` will create new or update existing exception dates for resource `{resource_id}`.
+You can also use `PUT`, both methods works the same way regardless if it is a new entry or an update to an existing one.

 To delete an existing exception date set `{_destroy}` to be true.

 ```json